-Stage 3: The existing lane use on the top approach has changed from a right turn only to a right-thru-left turn lane, matching the STRE approved permanent lane configuration for that approach.
+Stage 3: The existing lane use on the top approach has changed from a right turn only to a right-thru-left turn lane, matching the STE approved permanent lane configuration for that approach.
 The existing marked crosswalks remain the same.
-The existing intersection operation has changed from stop control to signalized, with the signal phasing very closely matching the STRE approved operation.
+The existing intersection operation has changed from stop control to signalized, with the signal phasing very closely matching the STE approved operation.